shaw-rohit/wdps1805/README.md

 We also have main_intervals.py which implements the solution with performance improvement based on collocational word properties.
 It can be used instead of main.py in run.sh or the above commands.

+Several settings of the app can be changed in config.py file.
+For example, сhanging values of `SPARQL_RESULTS_COUNT` and `ES_RESULTS_COUNT` to larger ones will improve the recall.